wjgilmore/dreamfactory-book/README.md

 ### Chapter 7.
 Monetizing Your APIs using Limiting and Logging

 You've taken months if not years to amass and curate a valuable data set, and now it is time to monetize it.
 In this chapter you'll learn how to use DreamFactory's API limiting and logging capabilities to assign and monitor access to your restricted APIs.

-### Chapter 8.
-Troubleshooting Your APIs

-Rest assured the DreamFactory platform is going to do an amazing job at generating your API.
-We can also guarantee you’ll soon thereafter curse DreamFactory when attempting to query that API.
-Chances are these initial challenges can be easily overcome using our troubleshooting guide in conjunction with a popular HTTP client.
-If not, in this chapter we’ll outline ways in which you can contribute to DreamFactory and help us improve the platform!

 ## Contact us